EducationalTestingService/skll/CONTRIBUTING.md

    your PR after you submit it.
 The *same* comment will update after you make make any further commits so refer to it after every commit.
 You may want to install a linter in your development environment so that you can fix any PEP8 issues while you write your code.
 We generally ignore E501 messages about lines longer than 100 characters.

-- You may need to add new tests if the code coverage after merging your branch will be lower than the current `master`.
+- You may need to add new tests if the code coverage after merging your branch will be lower than the current `main`.
 This will be reported by the `codecov` bot once you submit your PR.

 After submitting a pull request, it is recommended to add at least 2-3 reviewers to review it.
 See [Requesting a pull request review](https://help.github.com/en/articles/requesting-a-pull-request-review) for more details.